ozmos/100-days-of-code/r1-log.md

 ### R1D5
 Today I got a bit side tracked and thought I'd give codewars a whirl.
 I used to think I was pretty good at solving algorithms but then I got stuck on a 6th kyu algo.
 Just couldn't think of a way to preserve the white space!
 I think I know the answer now.
 I'll use a replace function that replaces any whitespace character **After** any other whitespace character with an empty string.
 Anyway I feel a bit guilty because I'd have better spent my time working on my drum machine.

+### R1D6
+Got up early and solved the codewars algorithm.
+Can't remember how I did it now.
+I now have a partially working drum machine.
+It updates state, displays the right message and plays audio if the mouse is clicked in the right place.
+I just need to add the keypress event listener.
+I have a feeling this will be challenging.
+I originally had the onclick button manipulating the DOM directly instead of using state to play the right audio.
+I've changed it now to follow correct React practices.